nathandias/dingsbeer/README.md

 2. Activate the plugin

 # Divi Parent and Child Theme Installation
-1. Go to: siteurl.com/wp-admin/ : Appearance > Themese > Add New > Upload Theme and upload Divi.zip
+1. Go to: siteurl.com/wp-admin/ : Appearance > Themes > Add New > Upload Theme and upload Divi.zip
 2. Go to: siteurl.com/wp-admin/ : Appearance > Themes > Add New > Upload Theme and upload Divi-child.zip

 (alternative: upload yoko-child.zip to use the yoko child theme using the same process)